Backpacking packs for hiking will come in a variety of sizes. In this roundup, we include the trekking options from 35 litres to 60-litre in volume.

 The size depends on your needs of course.
 If you’re trekking between huts or hostels, especially in warmer weather, a 35-litre backpack will be plenty.
 The 35L packs reviewed below were perfect for a hostel-to-hostel walk in the Brecon Beacons for example.

 Ultralight backpackers – the type who chop off half their toothbrush – will also stick to around 35L for longer trips with a tarp or tent outer.
+Some will even go as low as 28-litres – see the Rab Aeon Ultra in this list if that’s your bag.

-What Is The Best Backpack For Hiking?
+What Is The Best Hiking Backpack for Backpacking and Trekking?

 Once you’ve decided on the size, the next consideration, and the one that you should prioritise above all else, is the comfort.
 The backpack is going to essentially be your home for a few days; it’s going to get heavy, it’s going to get annoying.
 It must be comfortable.
 And the only way to test that is to try it on.